DynamoCode/DynamoCode/docs/create-entity.md

 ## Implement IEntityKey < TId >

-If we are in a situation where inheritance is not possible or not suitable, there another option: directly implement the interface **IEntityKey < TId >**.
+If we are in a situation where inheritance is not possible or not suitable, there is another option: directly implement the interface **IEntityKey < TId >**.
 In this case we have the freedom to choose the type of Id as well.

 ```csharp
 using DynamoCode.Domain.Entities;